 The new Gloucestershire Agreed Syllabus for RE was launched by Gloucestershire Standing Advisory Council on RE (SACRE) in the summer of 2017 and focuses on pupils making good progress in RE by learning about beliefs, their impact and how they connect.

-The principal aim of of religion and beliefs so as to promote their spiritual, moral, social and cultural development.
+The principal aim of Religious Education in Gloucestershire is to engage pupils with questions arising from the study of religion and beliefs so as to promote their spiritual, moral, social and cultural development.
 This newly revises syllabus sets the standards expected for pupils' learning in religious education.
 St White's School has adopted this new syllabus as part of its curriculum.
 The School makes provision for a daily acts of collective worship and teaches Religious Education.
-The knowledge, skills and understanding of the RE syllabus are taught and applied, where possible, in all areas of the
+The knowledge, skills and understanding of the RE syllabus are taught and applied, where possible, in all areas of the School's curriculum.